by Dr. Bill Rawls

 Scientific laboratory technician holding a tube of blood

-Dissatisfied with symptom management alone, I decided to aggressively pursue healing.
+Dissatisfied with symptom management alone, I decided to pursue healing aggressively.
 Along the way, I discovered I was carrying the bacteria associated with Lyme disease, Borrelia burgdorferi.
 At first, I was relieved.
 Finally, a “real” diagnosis!
 But after several rounds of antibiotics left me sicker than when I started, my presumptive diagnosis of Lyme disease generated more questions than answers.
 If I had Lyme, why didn’t antibiotics help?

 After antibiotics failed and otherwise getting nowhere with the medical system, I decided to take things into my own hands.
 Somehow I knew that I was destined to figure this thing out — and if I was successful, I could help others who were suffering like I was.